christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **8. Rewriting History?**

+The Alexandrian School moved history back 300-500 years.
+They invented the ‘Achaemenid’ Empire as a mirror of the Parthian Empire.
+Then they invented Egyptian history to give their satrapy a pedigee.

-The Flavian dynasty (Vespasian, Titus, Domitian) and their court historians (Josephus, Pliny, Tacitus) were the ones who forged history.
-They created a "Roman" history to legitimize their new dynasty and obscure their Bosphoran/Herodian origins.
+Then the Flavian dynasty (Vespasian, Titus, Domitian) and their court historians (Josephus, Pliny, Tacitus) created a "Roman" history to legitimize their new dynasty and obscure their Bosphoran/Herodian origins.
 Josephus aka Tiberius Julius Alexander was prefect (governor) of Roman Egypt and had control of the Library of Alexandria, and likely was the one responsible for buring it down.

 According to the book 'Jesus, King of Edessa' (2012) by Ralph  Ellis [^36] Jesus ben Gamala/Gamaliel who led the First Jewish–Roman War (66-70 AD) against Rome was also Jesus ben Sapphias and Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene aka Yeshua Cleopatros (Cantheras/Panthera) ben Josephus bar Menneus aka Ptolemy aka Yakov Zu Tolomoy.
 King Izates of Monobazus was a descendant of the dragon bloodline and was married to the sister of Dynamis's mother.
 Tiberius Julius Sauromates II could have also been Simon bar Kokhba (Bar Kokhba means "Son of the Star" which directly links to the "Star and Crescent" symbolism on the coins of Asander/Julius Caesar and Dynamis/Cleopatra) who led the Bar Kokhba revolt (132-136 AD) against Rome.